French Grammar: The Gender of French Words

-By using Glossika as your language training resource, you will be able to get optimal results by immersing yourself in your target language on a daily basis.
+By using Glossika as your language training resource, you will be able to get optimal results by immersing yourself in French on a daily basis.

 Knowing and mastering French grammar can be challenging.
 However, the more you use them, the more clear you will be.
 Glossika shows you the gender of the nouns in full sentences.
 Instead of trying so hard to memorize the gender of the words, get used to seeing them and recognize their genders in real-life conversations.
 Our spaced repetition training build up your understanding of French grammar by familiarizing you little by little with various sentence structures and patterns.

-Sign up and get 7-day full access with 1000 reps of audio training for free.
+Sign up on Glossika and get your audio training started for completely free: